MOTORCYCLE ACCIDENTS OVERVIEW

 Size, Distance, and Speed

-No uniform statistics are kept regarding the nature of motorcycle accidents involving other cars.
-We know they happen often, but not necessarily the details of each one sufficiently to know for sure how often certain types of crashes happen.
-But we can tell you what we see more often than others: drivers taking a left turn in front of riders who have no time to stop or safely avoid the turning vehicle.
+Few uniform statistics are kept regarding the nature of motorcycle accidents involving other cars.
+We know they happen often, but we do not necessarily know the details of each one sufficient to know for sure how often certain types of crashes happen.

 Our experienced motorcycle accident attorneys have certainly handled this kind of wreck before.
 We know what the defense is likely to claim, and we know what to look for to try and prove them wrong: